Azure Function HTTP Trigger

 http://localhost:7071/api/HTTPAzureFunction

-Now to check, if the function is working fine, To check that copy that URL and paste it into the Browser and press enter
+Now, to check if the function is working fine, To check copy that URL, paste it into the Browser, and press enter

-Now we can see the default message it is showing, It is expecting value for the name parameter in the query string.
+Now we can see the default message it is showing.
+It is expecting a value for the name parameter in the query string.
 Let’s provide that.
 So now append ?name=Azure and press enter.
 You can able to see it provides the output as expected.

 Let’s check the function URL in the Postman app and see if it is working as expected.
 You can see below it executed the function URL successfully.